 Scavenger games add a unique twist to some Florence tours, while street art excursions and boat trips show you a new side to the city.
 For more Gothic and Renaissance architecture with a generous helping of famous frescoes and paintings, visit the church of Santa Maria Novella.

 Looking for free things to do?
 Wandering through the Piazza del Duomo, watching the sunset from Piazzale Michelangelo, and exploring San Lorenzo Market won’t cost a cent!

 To escape the city heat, head out to the Boboli Gardens for strolls past grottoes and fountains.
-Or, for something further afield, day trips to places like San Gimignano, Pisa, and Siena can be easily arranged.
+Or, for something further afield, day trips from Florence to places like San Gimignano, Pisa, and Siena can be easily arranged.